cousteaulecommandant/youtube-dl-1/.github/ISSUE_TEMPLATE/4_bug_report.md

 <!--
 Carefully read and work through this check list in order to prevent the most common mistakes and misuse of youtube-dl:
-- First of, make sure you are using the latest version of youtube-dl.
+- First off, make sure you are using the latest version of youtube-dl.
 Run `youtube-dl --version` and ensure your version is 2021.12.17.
 If it's not, see https://yt-dl.org/update on how to update.
 Issues with outdated version will be REJECTED.
+- This template is only for bugs that are not related to a specific download site.
+If your bug report is related to a specific site, it should be reported as "Broken site support" instead.
 - Make sure that all provided video/audio/playlist URLs (if any) are alive and playable in a browser.
 - Make sure that all URLs and arguments with special characters are properly quoted or escaped as explained in http://yt-dl.org/escape.
 - Search the bugtracker for similar issues: http://yt-dl.org/search-issues.
 DO NOT post duplicates.